 Antipsychotics are a variety of medications used primarily to manage psychosis, hallucinations, delusions, mania, and disordered thought.
 Though often effective at the onset, antipsychotics are typically not well tolerated for long-term use and often lead to significant unwanted side effects.1

-A person is usually put on an antipsychotic when they have had a psychotic break, or when other medications failed to work.
+A person is usually put on an antipsychotic after a psychotic break, or when other medications failed to work.
 Antipsychotics are used heavily in the treatment of schizophrenia, which is discussed in more detail below.
 After people are medicated on these drugs they are often unable to perform in life as they would like to, find it hard to set goals, and have difficulty perceiving rewards in life.
 These side effects are commonly deemed better than continued visits to the hospital or loss of sleep in the case of extreme insomnia, so the person remains on the drug.

 These medications are prescribed for individuals who have been diagnosed with schizophrenia or episodes of mania or psychosis sometimes associated with bipolar disorder.
-In some cases, people take these medications for severe depression or anxiety.
-Side effects of these medications can be quite harsh, especially when these medications are taken long-term.3 However, these adverse effects for many can be reduced and successfully overcome, and antipsychotic withdrawal symptoms and original symptoms in many cases can be manageable with treatment.
+In some cases, people have been prescribed these medications for severe depression or anxiety.
+Side effects of these medications can be quite harsh, especially when these medications are taken long-term.3 However, these adverse effects for many can be reduced and successfully overcome, and antipsychotic withdrawal symptoms and original symptoms in many cases can be manageable with holistic-based treatment.

 What is happening to create psychotic thoughts or behaviors?

 The answer is specific for each individual, and dysregulation of neurotransmitters is often cited, including glutamate, dopamine, and serotonin.24 One theory focuses on an excess of dopamine.
-Dopamine is our “reward” neurochemical, and excess dopamine will make everything stimulating and can cause mania if in excess.13 This also can result from neurotoxins like methyl-mercury dysregulating the neurology.12 Before and during antipsychotic withdrawal, we work at correcting the source of symptoms.
-Exposure to toxins can be tested, and then resolved through chelation, low-temperature sauna, and other methods.
-There could be a genetic factor that could impair how that individual clears toxins.
-For instance, a poor methylator won’t be able to clear heavy metals and will accumulate them in nerve and brain tissue.14 A poor diet that leads to a deficit in essential nutrients such as vitamin B6, vitamin C, niacin, and zinc, for instance, may resolve by correction of the diet.
-A study published by Schizophrenia Bulletin published in 2017 found that vitamin D, folate blood, and to some degree vitamin C blood levels were significantly deficient in those with first-episode psychosis.15 Such knowledge is a valuable asset that can convert into a successful treatment, but it is important to note that there can be no “one-size-fits-all” approach to treatment.
+Dopamine is our “reward” neurochemical, and excess dopamine will make everything stimulating and may induce mania.3 Psychotic and other psychiatric symptoms can also result after exposure to neurotoxins like methyl-mercury, which dysregulate the neurology.12 Before and during antipsychotic withdrawal, we work at correcting the source of symptoms.
+Exposure to toxins can be tested, and then resolved through chelation, sauna, and other deep-cleansing methods.
+There could be genetic factors that could impair how well or how poorly that individual clears toxins.
+For instance, a poor methylator won’t be able to clear heavy metals and these will accumulate in nerve and brain tissue.14 A poor diet that leads to a deficit in essential nutrients such as vitamin B6, vitamin C, niacin, and zinc, for instance, may resolve symptoms by correction of the diet.
+A study published by Schizophrenia Bulletin published in 2017 found that vitamin D, folate, and to some degree vitamin C blood levels were significantly deficient in those with first-episode psychosis.15 Such knowledge is a valuable asset that can convert into a successful treatment, but it is important to note that there can be no “one-size-fits-all” approach to treatment.

-Testing for and removal of the accumulation of toxic substances found in preservatives and clearing accumulations of chemicals from processed foods can be beneficial.
-There is evidence to support low-quality food consumption and the correlation psychosis, such as in the 2020 Neuropsyobiology report on Diet and Psychosis that showed that there was a connection between poor quality dietary habits and psychosis.16 Testing for low blood sugar, allergies, or other food problems is important as they may cause psychosis in sensitive people.
-Resolving these factors could have very positive results.17,18,19 There could well be underlying contributors that can be remediated.
-One may not have to suffer antipsychotic side effects for their entire life.
+Testing for and removal of the accumulation of toxic substances found in preservatives and chemicals in processed foods can be beneficial.
+The 2020 Neuropsychobiology report on Diet and Psychosis16 showed a connection between poor quality dietary habits and psychosis.
+Testing for low blood sugar, allergies, vitamin deficiencies, or other food-related issues is important, especially in sensitive people.
+Resolving these factors could have very positive results.17,18,19,26 There could well be other underlying contributors that can be remedied.
+One may not have to suffer antipsychotic side effects for one’s entire life.
 There could be other means of relief to explore with less liability on the quality of a person’s life.

 Antipsychotic Withdrawal Neurochemistry

 Antipsychotics do not create new neurotransmitters.
-It is believed that they interfere with the expression of neurochemistry to provide the effects that they do.
+It is believed that they interfere with the expression of neurochemistry to provide their effects.
 It may be helpful to have a better understanding of how antipsychotic drugs affect neurochemistry.
-Many antipsychotic drugs are thought to suppress or block the transmission of dopamine along nerve pathways, called dopamine antagonists.20 Dopamine is an excitatory neurochemical.
-When dopamine is limited due to the use of an antipsychotic drug, the brain is altered at the synapse.
+Many antipsychotic drugs (dopamine antagonists) are thought to suppress or block the transmission of dopamine along nerve pathways.20 Dopamine is an excitatory neurochemical.
+When dopamine is limited due to the use of an antipsychotic drug, the communication of reward messages is blocked at the synapse.
 The synapse is where one nerve talks to another.
-Dopamine excites the impulse of the originating nerve to the next nerve receptors.
-When the dopamine level is low, the neurology changes and the body attempts to compensate for this shortfall by making the dopamine receptors more active.
-This is called antipsychotic-induced dopamine supersensitivity psychosis.7 With supersensitive receptors, a smaller amount of dopamine may have the same stimulating effect (compensatory action) even in the presence of an antipsychotic.
+Dopamine’s “job” is to excite the impulse of the originating nerve to the next in the chain of nerve receptors.
+When the dopamine flow is restricted, neurology changes and attempts to compensate for this shortfall by making the dopamine receptors more active.
+This can induce antipsychotic-induced dopamine supersensitivity psychosis.7,8,9 With supersensitive receptors, a smaller amount of dopamine may have the same stimulating effect (compensatory action) even in the presence of an antipsychotic drug.
 So in an attempt to quell stimulation, the dosage is often increased, which may bring on more side effects — the proverbial revolving door.

-When the person quits taking the drug, as in missing a dose, or even a tapering antipsychotic withdrawal, more dopamine is released and is now super responsive due to these upregulated receptors.
-This can result in an antipsychotic discontinuation psychosis.9 It often takes a professional in antipsychotic withdrawal to discern what are the withdrawal effects, and are they happening at a rate that the patient can manage well.
+When the person quits taking the drug, as in missing a dose, or during antipsychotic withdrawal, more dopamine is released and is now super responsive due to these upregulated receptors.
+This can result in antipsychotic discontinuation psychosis.5,6,8 It often takes a professional well-versed in antipsychotic withdrawal to discern what are the withdrawal effects, and whether are they happening at a rate that the patient can manage well.
 A professional can assess each step of the process, so they can subsequently restabilize without a crisis.

 How to Efficiently Get Off of Antipsychotics

 First, we run lab tests to identify the potential root causes of the symptoms.
 In many cases, toxicity is found to be a large contributor.10,11,12 Whether toxicity is a result of the person’s environment or poor detoxification genetics, we work towards clearing it out.
-We restrict the use of processed foods, sugar, caffeine, limit the number of cigarettes and type to only organic tobacco, and utilize supplements that are known to be beneficial for these individuals and which will work towards stabilizing the neurochemistry.
-The other piece is the clearing out of accumulated neurotoxins.
+We restrict the use of processed foods, sugar, and caffeine, limit the number of cigarettes (and only organic tobacco), and utilize individually prescribed supplements that are beneficial for stabilizing neurochemistry.
 When the individual begins to feel the balance and sedation that these natural therapies provide, their medication can be reduced—slowly—and carefully adjusted to as low a dosage as is possible, sometimes successfully to zero.

 Are There Holistic Solutions for Psychotic Symptoms?